roopkt/angularjs1.7-webpack4-karma-jasmine-sample-app/README.md

 # Welcome to AngularJS sample App
 This project is created to demonstrate angularjs sample application below are the libraries and toolsets used.
+Checkout app live at  https://roopkt.github.io/angularjs1.7-webpack4-karma-jasmine-sample-app/

 - jQuery
 - Bootstrap CSS
 - AngularJS 1.7